 This spiritual instruction includes not only telling them what we believe but–in light of today’s accessibility to alternate worldviews–it’s equally important to explain why we believe as we do and why we reject other views.
 We must show that our faith holds up to scrutiny when compared to other belief systems; therefore, we can’t afford to espouse a blind faith that comes across as having our heads in the sand!

 It warmed my heart this week to get an email from a college freshman, who had been wrestling with how to explain the Trinity to a Muslim classmate.
-She turned to her dad for a deeper understanding of the topic and his perspective was exactly what she needed.
+She ended up turning to her dad for advice on how to communicate this complex subject to her questioning friend.
+His perspective on the topic was exactly what she needed.
 That’s what this post is talking about!

-Parents who don’t feel as confident with spiritual guidance have many great resources available to help supplement their spiritual instruction.
+Parents who don’t feel confident answering tough questions about spirituality have many great resources available to help supplement their spiritual instruction.
 The church can certainly help with this, as can worldview training organizations, such as Summit.org.

 Besides theological instruction, parents also need to thoroughly teach our kids about the culture in which we live.
 This is a world that bombards our kids with a million false ideas, distorted perspectives, and flat-out lies.
 Incessantly.
 Aggressively.
 Relentlessly.